-Dean Dalton is in his sixth season in Minnesota, his third as running backs coach, after spending his first three seasons with the Vikings working primarily alongside Mike Tice on the offensive line.
-Last season, Dalton helped the offense to achieving their first NFL No. 1 ranking in team history.
-The Vikings finished second in the NFC and fourth in the NFL in rushing.
+Dean Dalton enters his fifth season in Minnesota, his second as running backs coach after spending his first three seasons with the Vikings alongside Mike Tice coaching the offensive line.

 Q&A: With RBs Coach Dean Dalton

 Harris sees maturation in his gameMinnesota Vikings safety Harrison Smith isn't expected to play Sunday, so for the second straight year backup Anthony Harris finds himself front and center before a critical late…

 VIDEO: Priefer seeks better playMinnesota Vikings special teams coordinator Mike Priefer talks about a homecoming to Jacksonville and his desire to see better play from his special teams.

 VIDEO: Shurmur on Jaguars, the playbook, moreMinnesota Vikings offensive coordinator Pat Shurmur talks about the Jacksonville defense, the latest setback at center and working through tough times on offense.